KILTprotocol/docs/docs/chain/collator.md

 The `--base-path` parameter configures where all the persistent files are written.
 By default the session keys will also be stored in the *base path*, but we recommend to separate them from the other files.
-This makes sure that the keyfiles are not accidentally lost or published when you backup or restore your blockchain database.
+This makes sure that the keyfiles are not accidentally lost or published when the blockchain database is backed up or restored.
 You can configure where to store the session keys using the `--keystore-path` option.
-Since you only use session keys for the parachain, there is no need to add this to the relaychain part of the command.
+Since the collator will collate only for the parachain, there is no need to add this to the relaychain part of the command.

 ### Run a Peregrine collator